About Autism

 These problems can significantly impact day-to-day life and may lead to problems at school, such as underperformance.
 Symptoms from childhood often persist into adulthood but may be experienced differently.
 In extreme cases, adults with ADHD have been linked with higher rates of addiction and employment issues.

 In both children and adults, ADHD can occur with other mental health conditions like anxiety, depression, and obsessive-compulsive disorder (OCD).
-Mental health conditions are more common in autistic people.
+Mental health conditions are more common in Autistic people.
 Read more about anxiety and depression in autism.

 Mental Health Concerns